gig3m/Echo-Gatekeeper/README.md

 # Usage
 Say "Alexa, tell gate to {open|latch|close}".
 Alexa calls the Lambda function, which calls Twilio, which sends an SMS to the gate with the content of {Action}.

+# Acknowledgement
+This skill was modified from [SmsAlexa](https://github.com/mihaigalos/SmsAlexa) created by [Mihai Galos](https://github.com/mihaigalos).
+His code is 99.9% of this project.